Kalibo: Precolonial and Spanish Colonial Period

 When Miguel López de Legazpi arrived in 1569, he discovered that the town already had around 2,000 inhabitants, so he recruited 500 of them to help conquer the rest of the Philippines.
 On November 3, 1571, it became an encomienda and on April 22, 1581, the town became a parish under the Augustinians.
 During the Spanish era, Kalibo was part of Capiz.
+The 1818 Spanish census showed that there were 2,700 native families and 167 Spanish-Filipino families flourishing here.

 On March 17, 1897, Filipino revolutionaries march to Kalibo but lost the battle against the Spaniards.
 Some of them escaped to the jungle.

 On March 23, 1897, the Nineteen Martyrs of Aklan were executed by the Spanish colonial government for their role in the Philippine Revolution.